Extractions Lab: Our Projects

 When you use an extraction from Tobias, you know exactly what you are getting.

-Book a consultation with Tobias today by phone, video, or in person to determine what medicinal extracts will best suit your personal health needs.
+Consultation with Tobias is required to purchase natural products, tinctures, and supplements.
+Book a consultation with Tobias today by phone, video, or in person to determine what will best suit your personal needs.

 These jars are examples of tinctures made by the traditional method of maceration: soaking, shaking, and waiting for several weeks before the beneficial phytomedicines are fully extracted into the liquid.
 This can be a preferred method, especially in cases where the active desirable chemicals in an herb is heat sensitive.